Random walks on $\mathrm{Homeo}(S^1)$: Introduction

 --\underline{Continuous case}: In the general case of the iteration of continuous homeomorphisms, the theory of hyperbolic dynamical systems, smooth by nature, does not apply any more.
 Though, coupling arguments of basic theory of the homeomorphisms of the circle with probabilistic arguments, it is still possible to obtain analogue results with no regularity assumption.
-The most canonical result (though the older one) of this kind is probably the following theorem of Antonov: \begin{thm*}(Antonov) \cite{Antonov}\\ Let $f_1,\ldots,f_m$ a finite number of homeomorphisms of the circle preserving the orientation, such that the semi group $G_+$ generated by $f_1,\ldots,f_m$ and the semigroup $G_-$ generated by $f_1^{-1},\ldots,f_m^{-1}$ both act \emph{minimally} on $S^1$ (i.e.~the orbit of every point is dense), and let $\nu$ a non degenerated probability measure on $\{1,\ldots,p\}$.
-Then: \begin{itemize} \item Either for any initial condition $x,y$ in $S^1$, for $\nu^\N$-almost every sequence $(i_n)_{n\geq 0}$, the distance between the trajectories $f_{i_n}\circ\cdots\circ f_{i_0}(x)$ and $f_{i_n}\circ\cdots\circ f_{i_0}(y)$ goes to $0$. (synchronization) \item Either there exists a probability measure invariant by all the homeomorphisms $f_i$, what implies in fact by minimality that $f_1,\ldots,f_p$ are simultaneously conjugated to rotations. (invariance) \item Or there exists $\theta$ in $\mathrm{Homeo}_+(S^1)$ of finite order $p\geq 2$ commuting with all the $f_i$'s.(factorization) \end{itemize} \end{thm*} \begin{rem} When we are in the third case of Antonov Theorem, then one can factorize the system by identifying the points of the same orbit of $\theta$, in order to obtain a new topological circle, and homeomorphisms $\tilde{f}_1,\ldots,\tilde{f}_m$ of this circle induced by $f_1,\ldots,f_m$.
+The most canonical result (though the older one) of this kind is probably the following theorem of Antonov: \begin{thm*}(Antonov) \cite{Antonov}\\ Let $f_1,\ldots,f_m$ be homeomorphisms of the circle preserving the orientation, such that the semigroup $G_+$ generated by $f_1,\ldots,f_m$ and the semigroup $G_-$ generated by $f_1^{-1},\ldots,f_m^{-1}$ both act \emph{minimally} on $S^1$ (i.e.~the orbit of every point is dense in the circle), and let $\nu$ be a non degenerated probability measure on $\{1,\ldots,p\}$ (i.e. $\nu(\{i\})>0$ for $i=1,\ldots,p$).
+Then: \begin{itemize} \item Either for any initial conditions $x,y$ in $S^1$, for $\nu^\N$-almost every sequence $(i_n)_{n\geq 0}$, the distance between the trajectories $f_{i_n}\circ\cdots\circ f_{i_0}(x)$ and $f_{i_n}\circ\cdots\circ f_{i_0}(y)$ goes to $0$. (synchronization) \item Either there exists a probability measure invariant by all the homeomorphisms $f_i$, and because of the minimality of $G_+$ it actually implies that $f_1,\ldots,f_p$ are simultaneously conjugated to rotations. (invariance) \item Or there exists $\theta$ in $\mathrm{Homeo}_+(S^1)$ of finite order $p\geq 2$ commuting with all the $f_i$'s.(factorization) \end{itemize} \end{thm*} \begin{rem} When we are in the third case of Antonov Theorem, then one can factorize the system by identifying the points of the same orbit of $\theta$, in order to obtain a new topological circle, and homeomorphisms $\tilde{f}_1,\ldots,\tilde{f}_m$ of this circle induced by $f_1,\ldots,f_m$.

-We can deduce that if $f_1,\ldots,f_m$ does not have a common invariant probability measure, then the random compositions of these homeorphisms satisfy the property of synchronization (first point of the alternative) up to some factorization (as described below). \end{rem}
+We deduce that if $f_1,\ldots,f_m$ does not have a common invariant probability measure, then the random compositions of these homeorphisms satisfy the property of synchronization (first point of the alternative) up to some factorization (as described below). \end{rem}

 As a consequence of Antonov's Theorem, it remains true that in absence of a common invariant probability measure we have the local contraction property.
 However, assuming no regularity for the iterated homeomorphisms has a price: additional structural assumptions are required and no speed of convergence is assured: the finiteness of the number of generators is only an assumption for convenience, and the proof of Antonov remains valid without this assumption.
 The minimality assumptions, though, are much deeper: the dynamics of a semigroup of $\mathrm{Homeo}(S^1)$ preserving some common interval is very different of the dynamics described in Antonov's Theorem.
 And if one considers a semigroup preserving two disjoint intervals, then one can check that in general, none of the alternatives of Antonov's Theorem are satisfied.